Calipatria hosts first Lithium Valley workshop - NewsBreak

 Calipatria hosts first Lithium Valley workshop

-CALIPATRIA, Ca. (KYMA, KECY) - Imperial Valley looking to strike white gold.
+CALIPATRIA, Calif.
+(KYMA, KECY) - Imperial Valley looking to strike white gold.

 Bringing exponential growth and billions of dollars to our area.